seyramgabriel/brokencrystals/README.md

 We are now ready to trigger the pipeline

 * In your GitHub repository, Click on "Actions" at the top menu
-* Click on "Cloudsec-test" on the left pane
+* Click on "Cloudsec-wf" on the left pane
 * Click on "Run workflow"
 * Make sure "sast" is selected in the pop up and click "Run workflow"